Is Egypt Safe? Critical Crime, Harassment and Traffic Tips

 - Is Cairo safe?

 - What’s harassment like (of women, or of tourists) in Egypt like?

 - Is there a lot of crime in Egypt?

 Here’s an analysis and answer to all those questions.
 Of course most of this is from our own subjective experience, but we have also checked with others to see if our experience corroborates.

 Before anything, consult your local country’s travel advisory.
 Many are similar, but it depends on what country you’re from.
 Here’s the US one as a reference.
 Generally they say “big cities and tourist areas are fine, but avoid the conflict regions”.

 People often ask us “Is Egypt safe for travel?”.
-It’s understandable, given recent incidents since 2018 when we went there.
+It’s understandable, given incidents prior to when we went there.

 - 4 August 2019: >20 people were killed by a car bomb in Central Cairo’s Manial district

 - 19 May 2019: Four killed, >16 people were injured after an IED attack on a tourist bus near the Giza pyramids

 - 19 February 2019: Bomb behind Al-Azhar Mosque/Khan el Khaili market, killing two.